49ochieng/EpiGuard-AI-Powered-Disease-Surveillance-and-Outbreak-Response-Agent-/README.md

 ## Solution: EpiGuard

-EpiGuard solves this by orchestrating a network of intelligent automation and AI-powered tools to:
+HealthGuard solves this by orchestrating a network of intelligent automation and AI-powered tools to:

 - Ingest and analyze various health documents (PDFs, Word, scanned images, emails)
 - Summarize and extract key health indicators